v0id-strike/RandomLinuxRice/README.md

 Plasma Loading Screens i made for fun.

-Cachy Splash Chad was made using a wallpaper created by SaberJ2X on the CachyOs discord.
+Cachy Splash Chad and Cachy-tan used here was made using art created by SaberJ2X on the CachyOs discord. <3